Integrating My Inner Child: Reparenting the Protector who Kept Me Safe - and Alone

 Here’s the paradox: I want love.
 I want intimacy.
 I want connection that’s real, safe, magnetic.

-But when I feel drawn to someone — especially with romantic or physical attraction — I also feel a flood of unease.
-That desire reveals something I was taught to hide:
+But when I fel drawn to someone — especially with romantic or physical attraction — I also felt a flood of unease.
+That desire revealed something I was taught to hide:

 “They’ll know I want their approval and acceptance, just like I wanted from my mother.
 And I’ll feel ashamed for wanting that from them.
 I’ll feel judged and criticized — just like my mother did to me.
 I’ll feel below them.
 And I can’t let that happen again.”